 - Tens of millions of dollars in damages from failed facilities

-- Endless years of project delays
+- Years of project delays that seem never-ending

 - Acres of destroyed wildlife habitats

 - Displacement and death of thousands of people

 Those are definitely disasters we want to sidestep.
 Now, let’s say you’re bidding on a hydroelectric project design, and the submission requires a preliminary design.
 The customer will size you up based on:

 - Consideration given to real-world design variables

 Before diving into the design, you need intel on these design parameters:

 - Max and min reservoir water capacity